 Charulata is one of my favourite classic era Indian films.
-I love it because it is a real character piece and is a poignant and unforgettable story of love and loneliness.
+I love it because it is a real character piece, and also because it is a poignant and unforgettable story of love, emotional connection and loneliness.

 The main reason I love this film so much is due to the heartbreaking and powerful lead performance of Madhabi Mukherjee.

 Directed and written by Satyajit Ray, Charulata(the lonely wife)is set in the scorching heat of Victorian era Calcutta.
-Bhupati(Sailen Mukherjee)is a newspaper journalist whose long work hours and dedication to his job mean he ends up neglecting his young wife, Charu(Madhabi Mukherjee).
-The pair still love each other, but they have become more like best friends sharing a house, than a loving man and wife.
+Bhupati(Sailen Mukherjee)is a newspaper journalist, his long work hours and dedication to his job means that he ends up neglecting his young wife, Charu(Madhabi Mukherjee).
+The pair still love each other very much, but they have become more like best friends sharing a house, rather than a loving man and wife.

 Charu is lonely, she wants more in her life than organising her household, and reading the books and magazines in her home library.